stephrand/IT-Portfolio/PC-Upgrade-Projects/Upgrade-GA-78LMT-S2-PC/README.md

 ## ⚡ Notes

-- Only after-photos are included, as before-photos were not available.
+- Both before and after photos are included to show the upgrade process.
-- All upgrades were tested to ensure stability and proper system recognition.
+- All upgrades were tested to ensure system stability and correct hardware recognition.